georgekitsos21/Upstream/README.md

     mvn clean install

-3. Configure WebDriver
+3. Configure WebDriver   System.setProperty("webdriver.chrome.driver", "resources/chromedriver");

-    Download the WebDriver executable for your browser and add it to your system's PATH.
-Alternatively, specify its location in `BaseTest.java`:
+4. Download the WebDriver executable for your browser and add it to your system's PATH.
+Alternatively, specify its location in the BaseTests class

-    System.setProperty("webdriver.chrome.driver", "path/to/chromedriver");

 ## Running the Tests

-1. Using Maven

-    mvn test
+1.run the testng.xml file to run all the tests in the meantime.

-2. Using an IDE
+2. Using an IDE and select the test that you want to test.

     - Open the project in your IDE.
     - Navigate to `src/test/java/tests`.